Carlosg34/Hello-World/README.md

 # Hello-World
 Learning Github tutotrial
-This is my first tim elearning Github.
+This is my first time learning Github.
 This is my first ever Branch created.